CatherineP37/Appointment-booker/README.md

 # Appointment-booker
-This is a medical appointment booking project built with Django.
+This is a medical appointment booking project built with HTML, CSS, JavaScript, Python and Django.

 ![Prototype](appointment_booker/static/group.webp)